Dinas Cross Village near Newport Pembrokeshire

 An old sea captains Village.

-Head west for 3 miles along the A487 from Newport and you will enter the Village of Dinas Cross.
+Head west for 3 miles along the A487 from Newport and you will enter the village of Dinas Cross.

 Seaweed art by Coast & Wild

-Cwm yr Eglwys Church
+The remains of Cwm yr Eglwys Church The ruined Church at Cwm-yr-Eglwys

-Cwm yr Eglwys Beach
+Cwm yr Eglwys Beach Cwm-yr-Eglwys beach

 Head towards the ruined Church to discover a beautiful sheltered sandy beach flanked by low cliffs which harbour some great rock pools.
 There is also a slip way here for launching small vessels.